-Warwick Business School offers the world’s best Online MBA program—that’s according to the Financial Times Online MBA Ranking 2021.
-Warwick’s Online MBA tops the FT ranking for the fourth consecutive year.
+Warwick Business School offers the world’s best Online MBA program—that’s according to the Financial Times Online MBA Ranking 2022.
+Warwick’s Online MBA tops the FT ranking for the fifth consecutive year.

-Applications to online MBA programs have boomed since the outbreak of the coronavirus pandemic with more candidates looking for flexible, affordable online MBA programs that allow you to complete your studies alongside your work.
+Online MBA programs have been having somewhat of a moment since the outbreak of the Covid pandemic, with more candidates looking for flexible, affordable online MBA programs that allow you to complete your studies alongside your work.

-The FT online MBA ranking is based on a range of criteria with particular weight given to the total compensation and salary increases received by online MBA students after graduation.
+The methodology of the Online MBA ranking by the Financial Times is based on a range of criteria, with a key focus on the total compensation and salary increases received by Online MBA students after graduation.

 Schools ranked by the FT must be accredited by AACSB or EQUIS.
 Online MBA programs must have run for four consecutive years and at least 70% of the program must be delivered online.

-Warwick also tops the FT’s career progress rank, which measures progression in the level of seniority and company alumni work for in the three years following graduation.
+Warwick also ranks second in the FT’s career progress rank, which measures progression in the level of seniority and company alumni work for in the three years following graduation.

-Online MBA students on the International Flex MBA, offered by Italy’s MIP Politecnico di Milano School of Management, can expect the biggest salary uplift after graduation, at 45%, although this metric can be impacted by the seniority of students entering the program.
+After Warwick's grads, Online MBA students on the International Flex MBA offered by Italy’s MIP Politecnico di Milano School of Management can expect the biggest salary uplift after graduation.
+Students see their pre-MBA salary increase by just over 35%, although this metric can be impacted by the seniority of students entering the program.

-Interestingly, IE’s Online MBA records the lowest student satisfaction score out of any of the 15 top-ranked schools (still reasonably high at 8.5/10), although this metric is not used in the ranking.
-Students are most satisfied at the University of Florida’s Warrington College of Business.
+IE has improved its performance this year when it comes to student satisfaction.
+The school's Online MBA last year recorded the lowest student satisfaction score out of any of the 15 top-ranked schools (still reasonably high at 8.5/10), although this metric is not used in the ranking.
+This year, the school sits in fifth place for student satisfaction.
+Students are again most satisfied at the University of Florida’s Warrington College of Business.

-Imperial, a significant new entrant to the list of the world’s best online MBA programs in 2021, ranks highest for international mobility, with many Imperial online MBA students working in different countries after graduation.
-Imperial also boasts the most international faculty, with 97% of faculty from outside the UK.
+Imperial again ranks highest for international mobility, with many Imperial online MBA students working in different countries after graduation.
+The school also boasts the most international faculty, with 96% of faculty from outside the UK.